scttnlsn/data.io/README.md

 });
 ```

-Listen to syncs from the server with a bucket's `subscribe` function:
+Listen to syncs from the server with a resource's `subscribe` function:

 * `subscribe([action], ..., callback)` - listen for syncs happening on the server optionally passing the actions to which the client should listen, callback accepts a result and action